Tricortone Ointment is a brand of medicine containing the active ingredient triamcinolone acetonide (corticosteroids for the skin (topical)).

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26), or go to casualty at your nearest hospital, if you think that you or anyone else may have swallowed TRICORTONE.
+Telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to casualty at your nearest hospital, if you think that you or anyone else may have swallowed Tricortone.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.
-Keep these telephone numbers handy.

 Things you must do

 Tricortone cream and ointment is for external use only.

 Tell all doctors and pharmacists who are treating you that you are using Tricortone.